‘World’s Hottest DJ’ Nata Lee Sets Instagram On Fire In A Thong And Leather Jacket

 “WOW PERFECT JUST PERFECT,” proclaimed a third, further emphasizing his comment with a number of fire emoji.

 It was not the first time this week that Nata Lee had set Instagram on fire.
-As covered by The Inquisitr, the blonde bombshell had rocked social media after doing squats on the beach while attired in the teeniest of bikinis.
+As covered by The Inquisitr, the blond bombshell had rocked social media after doing squats on the beach while wearing the teeniest of bikinis.

 She also posted a picture yesterday where she wore only a black bra and a pair of unzipped jeans.
-The bra wildly flattered her cleavage, and her unzipped jeans displayed a maximum amount of midriff.
+The bra wildly flattered her cleavage and her unzipped jeans displayed a maximum amount of midriff.
 Nata Lee completed the pose by looking to the side while mussing her hair.

 The picture won nearly 115,000 likes and close to 780 comments.